South Dakota Gov. Kristi Noem defends daughter’s licensure

 In its statement, the governor’s office included quotes from three real estate professionals who praised Noem’s move.

-“It is way too tough for young folks to enter this field,” said Brian Gatzke, an appraiser from Brookings.
+“It is way too tough for young folks to enter this field,” said Brian Gatzke, an appraiser from Brookings who is a political backer of the governor and has donated to her congressional and gubernatorial campaigns.

 However, Johnson, the appraiser from Watertown, said that the governor’s “apparent interference” in the licensing of her daughter has worried other appraisers in the state.
 Federal regulators are currently auditing the certification program, raising concern that if they find something amiss, it could affect everyone with an appraiser license from South Dakota.